nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `:clear confirm/`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:** <br>
-Extraneous parameters (before and after the `confirm/` flag) will be ignored. <br> e.g. if the command specifies `:clear abc confirm/ 123`, it will be interpreted as `:clear confirm/`.
+Redundant inputs (before and after the `confirm/` flag) will be ignored. <br> e.g. if the command specifies `:clear abc confirm/ 123`, it will be interpreted as `:clear confirm/`.
 </div>

 Example: